AdobeDocs/experience-manager-65.sv-SE/help/assets/search-assets.md

 ### Visuell sökning eller likhetssökning {#configvisualsearch}

-Visuell sökning använder smart taggning och kräver AEM 6.5.2.0 eller senare.
+Visuell sökning använder smart taggning och kräver Experience Manager 6.5.2.0 eller senare.
 Följ de här stegen när du har konfigurerat funktionen för smart taggning.

-1. I AEM CRXDE i `/oak:index/lucene` noden lägger du till följande egenskaper och värden och sparar ändringarna.
+1. In Experience Manager CRXDE, in `/oak:index/lucene` node, add the following properties and values and save the changes.

    * `costPerEntry` type-egenskap `Double` med värdet `10`.

    * `costPerExecution` type-egenskap `Double` med värdet `2`.

-   * `refresh` type-egenskap `Boolean` med värdet `true`.
+   * `refresh` property of type `Boolean` with the value `true`.
-   Den här konfigurationen tillåter sökningar från lämpligt index.
+   This configuration allows searches from the appropriate index.

-1. Om du vill skapa Lucene-index i CRXDE `/oak:index/damAssetLucene/indexRules/dam:Asset/properties`skapar du en nod med namnet `imageFeatures` av typen `nt-unstructured`.
-I `imageFeatures` noden
+1. To create Lucene index, in CRXDE, at `/oak:index/damAssetLucene/indexRules/dam:Asset/properties`, create node named `imageFeatures` of type `nt-unstructured`.
+In `imageFeatures` node,

-   * Lägg till `name` egenskap av typen `String` med värdet `jcr:content/metadata/imageFeatures/haystack0`.
+   * Add `name` property of type `String` with the value `jcr:content/metadata/imageFeatures/haystack0`.

-   * Lägg till `nodeScopeIndex` egenskap av typen `Boolean` med värdet för `true`.
+   * Add `nodeScopeIndex` property of type `Boolean` with the value of `true`.

-   * Lägg till `propertyIndex` egenskap av typen `Boolean` med värdet för `true`.
+   * Add `propertyIndex` property of type `Boolean` with the value of `true`.

-   * Lägg till `useInSimilarity` egenskap av typen `Boolean` med värdet `true`.
+   * Add `useInSimilarity` property of type `Boolean` with the value `true`.
    Spara ändringarna.

-1. Få åtkomst till `/oak:index/damAssetLucene/indexRules/dam:Asset/properties/predictedTags` och lägg till `similarityTags` egenskaper av typen `Boolean` med värdet för `true`.
+1. Access `/oak:index/damAssetLucene/indexRules/dam:Asset/properties/predictedTags` and add `similarityTags` property of type `Boolean` with the value of `true`.
-1. Använd smarta taggar för resurserna i din AEM-databas.
-Se [hur du konfigurerar smarta taggar](https://docs.adobe.com/content/help/en/experience-manager-learn/assets/metadata/smart-tags-technical-video-setup.html).
+1. Apply Smart Tags to the assets in your Experience Manager repository.
+See [how to configure smart tags](https://docs.adobe.com/content/help/en/experience-manager-learn/assets/metadata/smart-tags-technical-video-setup.html).
-1. I CRXDE i `/oak-index/damAssetLucene` noden anger du `reindex` egenskapen till `true`.
+1. In CRXDE, in `/oak-index/damAssetLucene` node, set the `reindex` property to `true`.
 Spara ändringarna.
-1. (Valfritt) Om du har skapat ett anpassat sökformulär kopierar du `/libs/settings/dam/search/facets/assets/jcr%3Acontent/items/similaritysearch` noden till `/conf/global/settings/dam/search/facets/assets/jcr:content/items`.
+1. (Optional) If you have customized search form then copy the `/libs/settings/dam/search/facets/assets/jcr%3Acontent/items/similaritysearch` node to `/conf/global/settings/dam/search/facets/assets/jcr:content/items`.
 Spara alla ändringar.

-Relaterad information finns i [Lär dig mer om smarta taggar i AEM](https://helpx.adobe.com/experience-manager/kt/assets/using/smart-tags-feature-video-understand.html) och [hur du hanterar smarta taggar](/help/assets/managing-smart-tags.md).
+For related information, see [understand smart tags in Experience Manager](https://helpx.adobe.com/experience-manager/kt/assets/using/smart-tags-feature-video-understand.html) and [how to manage smart tags](/help/assets/managing-smart-tags.md).

-### Obligatoriska metadata {#mandatorymetadata}
+### Mandatory metadata {#mandatorymetadata}

-Affärsanvändare, administratörer och DAM-bibliotek kan definiera vissa metadata som obligatoriska metadata som är ett måste för att affärsprocesserna ska fungera.
-Av olika anledningar kan vissa resurser sakna dessa metadata, t.ex. äldre resurser eller resurser som migrerats i grupp.
-Resurser med saknade eller ogiltiga metadata identifieras och rapporteras baserat på den indexerade metadataegenskapen.
-Mer information om hur du konfigurerar den finns i [obligatoriska metadata](/help/assets/metadata-schemas.md#define-mandatory-metadata).
+Business users, administrators, or DAM librarians can define some metadata as mandatory metadata that is a must for the business processes to work.
+For various reasons, some assets may be missing this metadata, such as legacy assets or assets migrated in bulk.
+Assets with missing or invalid metadata are detected and reported based on the indexed metadata property.
+To configure it, see [mandatory metadata](/help/assets/metadata-schemas.md#define-mandatory-metadata).

-### Ändra sökfaktorer {#searchfacets}
+### Modify search facets {#searchfacets}

-För att öka upptäcktshastigheten erbjuder AEM Assets sökfunktioner som du kan använda för att filtrera sökresultaten.
-Panelen Filter innehåller som standard några standardaspekter.
+To improve the speed of discovery, Experience Manager Assets offers search facets using which you can filter the search results.
+The Filters panel includes a few standard facets by default.
 Administratörer kan anpassa filterpanelen för att ändra standardmetoderna med hjälp av inbyggda predikat.
-AEM har en bra samling inbyggda prediktiv och en redigerare för att anpassa ansiktena.
-Se [sökfaktorer](/help/assets/search-facets.md).
+Experience Manager innehåller en bra samling inbyggda predikat och en redigerare som anpassar ansiktena.
+See [search facets](/help/assets/search-facets.md).

-### Extrahera text när resurser överförs {#extracttextupload}
+### Extract text when uploading assets {#extracttextupload}

-Du kan konfigurera AEM så att texten extraheras från resurserna när användarna överför resurser, till exempel PSD- eller PDF-filer.
-AEM indexerar den extraherade texten och hjälper användarna att söka efter dessa resurser baserat på den extraherade texten.
+You can configure Experience Manager to extract the text from the assets when users upload assets, such as PSD or PDF files.
+Experience Manager indexerar den extraherade texten och hjälper användarna att söka efter dessa resurser baserat på den extraherade texten.
 Se [Överföra resurser](/help/assets/managing-assets-touch-ui.md#uploading-assets).

 ### Anpassade predikat för att filtrera sökresultat {#custompredicates}